-- Episodes of homelessness are often precipitated by health crises. - Becoming homeless can exacerbate and complicate existing health conditions. - It is difficult to end an episode of homelessness until an individual's health is stabilized. - Once they become homeless, individuals and families focus on basic needs: food, clothing, shelter - before focusing on health care.
+- Episodes of homelessness are often precipitated by health crises. - Becoming homeless can exacerbate and complicate existing health conditions. - It is difficult to end an episode of homelessness until an individual's health is stabilized. - Once they become homeless, individuals and families focus on basic needs: food, clothing, shelter-before focusing on health care.

 The result: homeless people suffer disproportionately from poor health.
-The following indicators illustrate the complex status of health within the homeless population:
+The following indicators illustrate the complex status of health within the homeless population

-- The death rate of NYC homeless persons is 3 to 4 times higher than the general population (O'Connell, 2005); - Homeless children are at increased risk for having depression, attention deficit disorder, obesity, tooth decay, and poor school performance (United States Interagency Council on Homelessness, 2018); - 55% of hospitalizations among homeless persons are related to substance and alcohol abuse (NYC DOHMH, 2005); - Homeless persons in NYC suffer from mental illness at 3X the rate of the general population (NYC DOHMH, 2005);
+- The death rate of NYC homeless persons is 3 to 4 times higher than the general population; - ♣ Homeless persons in NYC suffer from mental illness at 3X the rate of the general population; - ♣ Homeless children are at increased risk for having depression, attention deficit disorder, obesity, tooth decay, and poor school performance; - Communities of color are twice as likely to die of COVID in NYC than the white population.
+The homeless population is overwhelmingly made up of black and brown individuals.